-Attack on a global retail hub in Lleida that distributed goods worldwide
+Attack on a "top manta" hub in Lleida that distributed worldwide

 From April to August, more than 135,000 counterfeit items worth €26 million were seized in Catalonia.

-BarcelonaAs if it were a huge online shopping logistics warehouse, but with stacks and stacks of seemingly official shirts with Messi's number 10 on the back, €1,000 sneakers with fake brand certificates, and shorts that cost more than €500 on the legal market.
+BarcelonaAs if it were a huge online shopping logistics warehouse, but with piles and piles of seemingly official shirts with Messi's number 10 on the back, €1,000 sneakers with fake brand certificates, and shorts that cost more than €500 on the legal market.
 Everything was ready to be packaged and sent via legal courier companies to all those who had placed orders via WhatsApp.
-This is what the Civil Guard found in two stores in the Lleida district after changing their strategy against the black market in the so-called Kermel operation.
+This is what the Civil Guard found in two stores in the Lleida district after changing their strategy against theft. blanket top in the so-called Kermel operation.

-"We observed a significant increase in the seizure of counterfeit items and wanted to know why this was happening," explained Antonio Lorenzo, captain of the Civil Guard in Lleida and one of those responsible for the operation, which was one of the most significant blows this security force has ever made against the black market.
-"Behind this was a criminal network that received counterfeit material and redistributed it to various locations in Catalonia and the Spanish state, but also throughout Europe and in countries outside the continent," Lorenzo explained.
+"We observed a significant increase in the seizure of counterfeit items and we wanted to know why this was happening," explained Antonio Lorenzo, captain of the Civil Guard in Lleida and one of those responsible for the operation, which was one of the most significant strikes this security force has ever made against the blanket top"Behind this was a criminal network that received counterfeit material and redistributed it to various locations in Catalonia and the Spanish state, but also throughout Europe and in countries outside the continent," Lorenzo explained.

-The three-month investigation has resulted in the arrest of the network's leader—a man police have described as "a completely normal person and a low-key local"—and the seizure of more than 31,000 counterfeit items with a market value of approximately €5.2 million.
+The investigation, which lasted three months, has resulted in the arrest of the network's leader—a man the police have described as "a completely normal person and a local who went unnoticed"—and the seizure of more than 31,000 counterfeit items with a market value of around €5.2 million.
 Furthermore, the criminal organization considered one of the main suppliers of counterfeit products to the street vendors of the Costa Daurada has been dismantled.

 Beyond the quantitative aspect of the operation, the Spanish government delegate in Catalonia, Carlos Prieto, has insisted on assessing the "qualitative" factor of the operation with which, for the first time, "bases" for storing counterfeit products have been detected in Lleida.
 "Some people are trying to turn Catalonia into a hub of distribution of counterfeit products, therefore, I want to send a direct message to the mafias: we will not stop until we win this battle," Prieto warned.